 My second year teaching, I knew I wanted to try something different.
 I knew I didn’t want to do rows, but I also hadn’t *loved* the Double U set-up.
 My second year teaching is also when I had my first class of 30, so I knew I needed to find something that would better support me and my students.
 I decided to try small groups of 4 and 5, and it quickly became my favorite seating arrangement.

-I will try to get a better photo this year to show you a better point of view of my classroom.
-For now, here are a few glances at my room and my seats.
 I always have six groups; three groups in front and three groups behind.
 Depending on the size of my biggest class each year, these groups may have 4-5 desks.
-If a group only needs 4, I remove the extra desk that sticks out at the end of the group (which you can see below for the group of 5 desks at the front center of the room.)
+If a group only needs 4, I remove the extra desk that sticks out at the end of the group.

 I love these groups for so many reasons!